piyueh/oldarch/README.md

 or not.
 Python version is 3.7.
-The purpose of this image is to run things at remote HPC clusters, so the image does not have any extra python package except the dependencies of miniconda, pytorch, and h5py.
+The purpose of this image is to run things at remote HPC clusters, so the image does not have any extra python packages except the dependencies of miniconda, pytorch, and h5py.
 Due to the cuda and mkl libraries, the image size is not trivial.
 So, be aware.